Bert-Tec/xbot_display/README.md

 <br>
 Then connect Arduino/ESP(you need a power converter from 5V to 3.3V for ESP) and Display to power and ground.
 <br>
-Then connect serial line to RX pin of Arduino/ESP.
+Then connect serial line to RX pin of Arduino/ESP and using a resistor (for best work a diode) to TX.
 <br>
 Then connect I2C cables to OLED and I2C pins(SDA,SCL) of Arduino or to pin 0 and 2 of ESP.
 <br>